 Offer unusual benefits, like help paying for a car, help paying off student loan debt, attending conferences, furthering education, help paying their child’s tuition, opening a savings account, or even spa packages.

 Ask your staff what they want their benefits to include.
-Ask them what would make them happier.
+Ask them what would make them happier and healthier.

 Invest in Your Staff